PY Ta 641: Production

-Hand 2 worked primarily in an upstairs storeroom above Room 38 in the eastern part of the palace, along with Hands 4, 41 and S1203 Cii, who all recorded different types of perfumed oil — an industry with which Hand 2 was closely connected.
+Hand 2 worked primarily in an upstairs storeroom above Room 38 in the eastern part of the palace, along with Hands 4, 41 and S1203 Cii, who all recorded different types of perfumed oil – an industry with which Hand 2 was closely connected.
 However, Kyriakidis has described Hand 2 as "one of the most ubiquitous people in the central palatial building", since they seem to have moved around most rooms in the northern part of the palace, including the upper floor.
 Hand 2 may also have been responsible for the training of other, more junior scribes, who were responsible for a more limited range of activities.

-It is unclear how far the writers of Linear B tablets made the tablets themselves: matching palm-prints have been found on tablets attributed to different scribal hands, suggesting that they were made by a single person but written by at least one additional person, while other tablets show evidence of being physically reworked during the writing process — for example, being squeezed so as to slightly expand the writing surface, when the scribe realised that additional space was needed.
+It is unclear whether the writers of Linear B tablets made the tablets themselves: matching palm-prints have been found on tablets attributed to different scribal hands, suggesting that they were made by a single person but written by at least one additional person, while other tablets show evidence of being physically reworked during the writing process – for example, being squeezed so as to slightly expand the writing surface, when the scribe realised that additional space was needed.

 Linear B tablets divide into larger page-shaped and smaller, wider palm-leaf tablets.
 PY Ta 641 is a palm-leaf tablet, which were generally used to record small amounts of information, in contrast to page-shaped tablets, which summarised multiple records.
 To make palm-leaf tablets, wet clay was pressed into a flat sheet, which was then folded.
 The left and right sides of the folded tablet were flattened, either by pushing them against a flat surface, folding them again or by pressing them between the fingers and palm to produce a narrow, rounded edge.
 The writing surface was then smoothed, probably by pressing it against a flat surface, and the back of the tablet, which would have joins from where the tablet had previously been folded, was itself smoothed out.
 In some cases, the tablet was formed around a piece of straw or string, which helped to keep it together if it were later broken.